yugabyte/ybu/TFE/YBU-31/ybu-31.md

 In the last step, the cloud provider was configured and connected to the Yugabyte Platform.
 In this step, you will deploy a multi-zone cluster in the selected AWS region.

-> **Important:** The process of creating a Universe is essentially the same for all provider types, whether it be AWS, GCP, Azure, VMware, Red Hat, or  On-Prem.
+> **Important:** The process of creating a universe is essentially the same for all provider types, whether it be AWS, GCP, Azure, VMware, Red Hat, or  On-Prem.

 * Select the "Universes" option on the left menu, underneath the Dashboard option.

-* Select "Create Universe" button underneath the profile icon located in the top right corner of the Universes page.
+* Select "Create Universe" button underneath the profile icon located in the top right corner of the universe details page.

 This will display the following form: